michaelstephens/dotfiles/README.md

 ## Master Backup
 #### Description

 The master backup script is meant to be a one stop place to back up all of your data.
 It is designed to allow an automation script to simply run it and it will take care of the rest.
-This script was meant to run in tandem with [Chef-Solo](https://docs.chef.io/chef_solo.html).
+This script was meant to run in tandem with [Systemd Timers](https://wiki.archlinux.org/index.php/Systemd/Timers).

 See docs below to learn more about each individual backup script.